DaveBackus/Data_Bootcamp_Book/py-fun1.md

 **Exercise.** Type `w = 7` in the IPython console.
 What does the code `w = w + 2` do?
 Why is this not a violation of basic mathematics?

+**Exercise.**  Suppose we borrow 200 for one year at an interest rate of 5 percent.
+If we pay interest plus principal at the end of the year, what is our total payment?
+Compute this using the variables `principal = 200` and `i = 0.05`.

+**Exercise.** Real GDP in the US (the total value of things produced) was 15.58 trillion in 2013 and 15.96 trillion in 2014.
+What was the growth rate?
+Express it as an annual percentage.

+**Exercise.**  Suppose we have two variables, `x` and `y`.
+How would you switch their values, so that `x` takes on `y`'s value and `y` takes on `x`'s?

 **Exercise.**  This one will take a little thought.
 Type `x = 6` in the IPython console.
 We've reassigned `x` so that its value is now 6, not 2.
 If we type and submit `z`, we see
 ```python
 In [10]: z
 Out[10]: .6666666666
 ```
 But wait, if `z` is supposed to be `x/y`, and `x` now equals 6, then shouldn't `z` be 2?
 What do you think is going on?
-How can you fix it so that `z` returns the value 2?

-**Exercise.**  Suppose we borrow 200 for one year at an interest rate of 5 percent.
-If we pay interest plus principal at the end of the year, what is our total payment?
-Compute this using the variables `principal = 200` and `i = 0.05`.

-**Exercise.** Real GDP in the US (the total value of things produced) was 15.58 trillion in 2013 and 15.96 trillion in 2014.
-What was the growth rate?

-**Exercise.**  Suppose we have two variables, `x` and `y`.
-How would you switch their values, so that `x` takes on `y`'s value and `y` takes on `x`'s?

 <!--
 You can also do multiple assignments in the same line.
 The first two lines above can be rewritten together as